Do you offer a "trial lesson"?

 Can you come to my home?

 Maybe, but unlikely...
 Availability is quite limited and please understand that I need to count the traveling time (there and back) that I'm taking out of my teaching schedule- the charge is by the hour so the cost all depends on your location- usually that means charging an additional $50 or so.
-Due to the high demand of evening lessons from my studio, "At-home lessons" are only offered from 1-5PM Monday-Friday.
+Due to the high demand of evening lessons from my studio, "At-home lessons" are only offered in the afternoons.
 Virtually all of my students choose to take lessons at my studio, which I highly recommend over at-home lessons.
 But if you're interested in at-home lessons Contact Here with your location to get an estimate and an idea of availability.

 Do you give Skype Lessons?